Alegzandr/team-generator/README.md

 -   **Drag-first team builder** – generate proposed teams, then drag players directly between columns (even to swap with a full roster).
 A fairness warning appears if skills drift too far apart, and post-screenshot locks make it clear when you must record or abandon the match.
 -   **Clipboard-ready screenshots** – share the current teams or any match in history via a single camera button.
 The UI hides helper text automatically and falls back to downloading if the clipboard API is unavailable.
 -   **Match scoring history** – saving or abandoning a match records rosters, map, and status (completed/canceled).
 Any entry can be edited, deleted, or copied as an image; canceled rows remain visible for audit trails.
+-   **XP & referrals** – every saved match, screenshot, or player-management action grants (or sometimes removes) XP that fuels a level gauge.
+Inviting friends with a one-tap share link awards a referral bonus when they log in.
+XP changes stream in via WebSockets so multiple tabs stay in sync.
 -   **Localization + GDPR** – English/French toggle, cookie consent banner, “delete everything” endpoint, and automatic inactive-user pruning keep the app compliant.
 -   **Docker-ready** – one `docker compose up` brings up the API, client bundle, and reverse proxy.